qiekla/.github/profile/README.md

 In nine years, I plan to officially begin indie-game development.

-Until that day arrives, I will use this place to accumulate techniques, build prototypes, study engines dev, and explore game ideas.
+Until then, I will use this place to sharpen my technical skills, build prototypes, study engines dev, and explore game ideas.

-Everything here is preparation for the moment I finally begin.

 See you in nine years,